pirovc/genome_updater/README.md

 - `-S`: selection of assemblies by species taxids (`-S "562,623"`)
 - `-T`: selection of assemblies by any taxids including all children nodes (`-T "620,1643685"`)
 - `-f`: suffix of files to be downloaded for each entry [genomic.fna.gz,assembly_report.txt, ... - check ftp://ftp.ncbi.nlm.nih.gov/genomes/all/README.txt for all file formats]
-- `-l`: filter by Assembly level [all, complete genome, chromosome, scaffold, contig]
+- `-l`: filter by Assembly level [complete genome, chromosome, scaffold, contig]
-- `-c`: filter by RefSeq Category [all, reference genome, representative genome, na]
+- `-c`: filter by RefSeq Category [reference genome, representative genome, na]
 - `-P`: select [top assemblies](#top-assemblies) for species entries (`-P 3`) to download the top 3 assemblies for each species
 - `-A`: select [top assemblies](#top-assemblies) for taxids entries (`-A 3`) to download the top 3 assemblies for each taxid selected
 - `-z`: select only assemblies included in the latest GTDB release